petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-subscriptions.md

 1. Open the Product Menu and go to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
 1. Select *Assets* under the *Content and Data* heading.
 1. Go to *System Scope* &rarr; *Asset Publisher*.
-1. Change the *Check Interval* setting to the interval (in hours) that you want to check for new assets and notify subscribed users, and click *Save* to apply the changes.
+1. Change the *Check Cron Expression* or *Check Interval* setting to the interval (in hours) that you want to check for new assets and notify subscribed users, and click *Save* to apply the changes.

 ![The Check Interval settings specifies how often assets are checked for updates.](./configuring-asset-publisher-subscriptions/images/03.png)